samvera/hyrax/README.md

   url: redis://localhost:6379
 ```

+Note that the Hyrax Management Guide contains additional information on [how to configure ActionCable in production environments](https://github.com/samvera/hyrax/wiki/Hyrax-Management-Guide#notifications).

 # Managing a Hyrax-based app

 The [Hyrax Management Guide](https://github.com/samvera/hyrax/wiki/Hyrax-Management-Guide) provides tips for how to manage, customize, and enhance your Hyrax application, including guidance specific to: